 Also Known As: Serai (Malay & Indonesian)

-A versatile herb, lemongrass has multitude of uses and plenty of benefits.
-Lemongrass is used in cooking, as insect repellent and medicinal purpose.
-Zesty ,floral like scent, lemongrass has a subtle yet distinctive flavour that adds to fullness in flavour.
+A versatile herb, lemongrass has a multitude of uses and plenty of benefits.
+Lemongrass is used in cooking, as an insect repellent and medicinal purpose.
+Zesty , floral like scent, lemongrass has a subtle yet distinctive flavour that adds to fullness in flavour.
 It is an essential herb in many iconic Asian dishes.
-Though and hard to chew ,lemongrass is only used in cooking for its flavour and hardly consumed.
+Though and hard to chew, lemongrass is only used in cooking for its flavour and hardly consumed.
 Unless if it is blended into paste.

 Famous Asian Dishes with Lemongrass : Tom Yum Soup, Rendang and Ga Nuong Xa (Lemongrass chicken)